dufolt/dmap/README.md

 Our goal is to make `dmap` usable for the following initial use cases as quickly as possible.

-* Package verification
+* Package integrity check
-* GUI distribution verification
+* GUI integrity check
 * Key signing / WoT bootstrapping

 Any time you sign an update to a "named something", you could be signing it with a multisig or any other smart contract.